 - how often it will need to be accessed from the state-controlled road

-- if present, distance to other built infrastructure or signs.
+- distance to other built infrastructure or signs (if present)

-- Evidence of a public liability insurance policy – see below for further details.
+- evidence of a public liability insurance policy

 For non-commercial structures and activities, there is no fee for Road Corridor Permits.
 Commercial structures and activities may be subject to a fee or licensing agreement.

-The certificate of insurance (be it public or personal) must be in the same name as the person or entity that the permit has been issued to.
-In instances where public liability is being supplied, the certificate must also clearly state The Department of Transport and Main Roads as a ‘Named Party' or 'Interest Noted'.
-Please note, this is not required for personal liability.
+The certificate of insurance (public or personal) must be in the same name as the person or entity that holds the Road Corridor Permit.
+For public liability, the certificate must clearly state the Department of Transport and Main Roads as the 'Named Party' or 'Interest Noted'.
+Please note: this is not required for personal liability.

-You may need additional permits to the Road Corridor Permit.
-It is the permit holder's responsibility to identify and comply with all other relevant laws and requirements that could apply to your activity or structure; for example, development approvals or native vegetation clearing.
+You may need other permits, in addition to the Road Corridor Permit.
+It is your responsibility to identify and comply with all other relevant laws and requirements that could apply to your activity or structure—for example, development approvals or native vegetation clearing.

 Duration of Road Corridor Permits